vincentdjojo/Stock-Analysis-Project/README.md

 1. Open indproj2.ipynb using Jupyter Notebook.
 2. Have stock-all.csv in the same folder as indproj2.ipynb

+OR you could just view indproj2.ipynb on GitHub.

 There are several steps that I used to analyse the data.
 I mainly used classification, scatterplots and histograms to get a better understanding of the data and its patterns.
 In this project I will be using SciKit learn which is imported in a Jupyter notebook.